git-moss/DrivenByMossWiki/Akai-APC40-&-APC40mkII.md

 Support script for Akais' APC40 and APC40mkII controller.
 You can control track parameters, devices, transport and session view.

-Get the latest stable release from: http://www.mossgrabers.de/Software/Bitwig/Bitwig.html

-**The version in GitHub might always be in an alpha or beta state, you have been warned!**

-There is also an in-depth video tutorial available: https://www.youtube.com/watch?v=rSNJHAGSeRo

 # Navigation

 * **Play** - Start/Stop playback.
 Double click to move play cursor to start of song.